Whether you’re twenty years or older, the last thing you want is bags under your eyes.

 Make sure you drink plenty of water throughout the day to deal with the bags under your eyes.
 If the body doesn’t get hydrated the skin suffers and it can cause puffiness.
-Drink at least 8-10 glasses of water per day.
+Drink at least eight-ten glasses of water daily.
 Tea or fruits are also a great choice.

 Many causes under the eyes of swelling and discoloration are not serious and may well respond to treatment at home.
 That said, visiting your doctor is a good idea if you notice these symptoms under one eye or if they get worse over time.Some cases of undereye bags may result from an infection or other medical problem that requires special attention.

 If your swelling is: severe and long – lasting with redness, pain, or itching that affects other parts of your body, such as your legs, you should also see your doctor.